Born in the Land of Saints and Scholars

 Drums Along the Mohawk

-The Continental Army’s Northern Department commander, General Philip Schuyler, recently repaired the fortification and garrisoned it with 750men of the 3rd New York Regiment under Colonel Peter Gansevoort with Lieutenant Colonel Marinus Willet as his deputy.
+The Continental Army’s Northern Department commander, General Philip Schuyler, recently repaired the fortification and garrisoned it with 750 men of the 3rd New York Regiment under Colonel Peter Gansevoort, with Lieutenant Colonel Marinus Willet as his deputy.

 Fort Stanwix Besieged